Showing posts with label rise. Show all posts

 Covering more than 70% of Earth’s surface, our global ocean has absorbed 90% of the warming that has occurred in recent decades due to increasing greenhouse gases, and the top few meters of the ocean store as much heat as Earth's entire atmosphere, as described by a NASA post

-A small change in this ratio could result in a huge rise in the global air temperature, and studies warn about changes that are occurring in the AMOC and SMOC, as discussed in earlier posts such as this one.
+A small reduction in the 90% uptake of heat by oceans could result in a huge rise in the global air temperature, and studies warn about changes that are occurring in the AMOC and SMOC, as discussed in earlier posts such as this one.
+Such feedbacks could strike hard very rapidly, i.e. as fast feedbacks.

 [ NOAA ENSO outlook ]

-The current ENSO-neutral conditions make it even more significant that on July 14, 2025, the global temperature was 16.86°C, as illustrated by the image below, adapted from Climate Reanalyzer.
+The current ENSO conditions make it even more significant that on July 14, 2025, the global temperature was 16.86°C, i.e. higher than the temperature was in 2023 or 2024 on this day, as illustrated by the image below, adapted from Climate Reanalyzer.

 The earlier image below shows a preliminary 16.85°C that was later upgraded to 16.86°C (final).
 The point is that this is a record high for that day and 0.3°C below the highest daily temperature on record (17.16°C) that was reached on July 22, 2024 (image adapted from Copernicus).